Ell4iot/User-level-thread-library/REPORT_thread.md

 # ECS 150: Project #2 - User-level thread library
-Author: Yuhang Wang, Jie Shao
+Author: Yuhang Wang
 ## queue API
 I use 2 **struct** to create a **linked list** to represent the **FIFO** queue.
 #### Time complexity

 - enqueue and dequeue with linked list is simple.
 For enqueue, I just check and set the new element as the tail of the queue.
 For dequeue, I just pop the head.
 All operations are **O(1).**

 - **O(1)** `queue_length` is bit tricky with linked list.
 I add a variable inside the struct to track the length of the queue.
 Whenever I enqueue or dequeue, I can count++ or count-- respectively.
 Finally, just use one line to

-- return the variable in `queue_length` function.
+  return the variable in `queue_length` function.

 - Create and destroy are simple **O(1)**.
 Delete and iterate are out of the scope of **O(1)**.
 ## uthread API